-From October 2016 to present Appendix 3: Request to use Video Conferencing at Oral Examination
+Appendix 3: Request to use Video Conferencing at Oral Examination

 STUDENT'S NAME:

-RESEARCH DEGREE TO BE EXAMINED:
+RESEARCH DEGREE TO BEEXAMINED:

 DATE/TIME/VENUE OF ORAL EXAMINATION:

 DATE OF PRACTICE EVENT (when known)

 SCHOOL:

 LOCATION OF SECOND VENUE:

 LOCATION OF STUDENT:

+INTERNAL EVAMINED.

 INTERNAL EXAMINER: LOCATION:

 EXTERNAL EXAMINER (1): LOCATION:

 EXTERNAL EXAMINER (2): LOCATION:

 INDEPENDENT CHAIR: LOCATION UCLAN

-PLEASE PROVIDE REASONS FOR THE USE OF VIDEO CONFERENCING AT THE ORAL EXAMINATION
+PLEASE PROVIDE REASONS FOR THE USE OF VIDEO

+CONFERENCING AT THE ORAL EXAMINATION

 TIME DIFFERENCE:

-From Octo ober 2016 to present TYPE OF TECHNICAL FACILITY TO E BE USED eg Video Conferencing, Skyp e, Lync PROCEDURE IN CASE OF TECHNICA AL FAILURE DURING VIDEO CONFERE ENCING: DATE/TIME FOR RECONVENING ORA AL EXAMINATION BY VIDEO CONFER ENCE: As Director of Studies I support the disadvantaged. he use of video conferencing and c confirm that the student will not be Director of Studies: conferencing (If email confirmation ser understand the guidelines for vid nt, please attach) leo Signatures: Internal Examiner: External Examiner 1: External Examiner 2: internal Examiner: External Examiner 1: External Examiner 2: e costs associated with the video conf ferencing: Dean/Head of School: Please e return form to Research Student Reg gistry FOR COMPLETION BY RESEARCH S TUDENT REGISTRY ONLY Approved: Date: Chair of Research Degrees Board: Student informed: Independent Chair informed:
+TYPE OF TECHNICAL FACILITY TO B E USED eg Video Conferencing, Skyp e, Lync PROCEDURE IN CASE OF TECHNICA L FAILURE DURING VIDEO CONFERE ENCING: DATE/TIME FOR RECONVENING ORA AL EXAMINATION BY VIDEO CONFERI ENCE: As Director of Studies I support the u se of video conferencing and confirm that the student will not be disadvantaged.
+Director of Studies: We confirm we have read and unders tand the guidelines for video conferencing (If email confirmation sen t, pleaseattach) Signatures: Internal Examiner: External Examiner 1: External Examiner 2: I also confirm the School will fund the a costs associated with the video conf oronoina.
+Dean/Head of School: costs associated with the video com erending.
+Boary road or concor.
+Please return form to Research Student Reg ietry Ficase return form to Nesearch Student Neg isti y FOR COMPLETION BY RESEARCH ST TUDENT REGISTRY ONLY Approved: Date: Chair of Doggood Doggood Chair of Research Degrees Board: Student informed: Student informed: Independent Chair informed:

+Date of Practice Session:

-Purther Information required?
+Further Information required?

 Technician Details:

 Other info:

-Appendix 4: Student Declaration Form